Zwahe/z-playlists/README.md

 ### [ZR-ValStrafe](https://github.com/Zwahe/z-playlists/blob/main/ZR-ValStrafe.json)
 #### Share Code: KovaaKsRaidingLavenderFinisher
 This routine was made with the idea of promoting hand independence in mind, as well as working on your ability to accurately strafe and click targets.
+It is recommend to play each scenario in this playlist 3x.
 Robb's Tips: https://jasper-meadow-c4d.notion.site/Valorant-Routines-48158e5a04e94a559c2fae7ab4819f83
 This playlist was a collaboration between [Robb](https://twitter.com/robbfps) and [Zwahe](https://twitter.com/zwahefps).